SmartMemeCoin/SMARTMEME-source/INSTALL.md

-Building Neoxa
+Building Smartmeme
 =============

-See doc/build-*.md for instructions on building the various elements of the Neoxa Core reference implementation of Neoxa.
+See doc/build-*.md for instructions on building the various elements of the Smartmeme Core reference implementation of Smartmeme.